phil-holland/csgo-impact-rating/README.md

 ## Prediction Model

 Whilst the concept behind Impact Rating can in theory be implemented using any binary classification model, the code here has been written to target the [LightGBM framework](https://github.com/Microsoft/LightGBM).
 This is a framework used for gradient boosting decision trees (GBDT), and has been [shown to perform very well](https://github.com/microsoft/LightGBM/blob/master/docs/Experiments.rst) in binary classification problems.
 It has also been chosen for its lightweight nature, and ease of installation.

+Model analysis and instructions for how to train a new model can be found here: [model training & analysis](lightgbm/README.md).

 ## Download